Where stories begin

 As well as vast open spaces, and endless, forested wildernesses, Canada is home to glittering modern cities, including some of the world’s most desirable urban locations.
-Experience glittering skylines, acres of parkland, vibrant music and dining scenes, and historic enclaves during your holiday to Canada.
+Experience glittering skylines, acres of parkland, vibrant music and dining scenes, and historic enclaves during your tour of Canada.

 Marvel at Toronto’s sky-piercing icon, the CN Tower, and enjoy the view from over 440 metres high, choose to walk on the famous glass floor, or even venture outside to take what is officially ‘the world’s highest external walk on a building’.

 The streets of Quebec City streets heave with locals and tourists enjoying European-style cafe culture, while Vancouver’s pristine parks are as flames to a moth for weekending city dwellers during the spring and summer, while Banff turns in a skiier's and snowboarder's paradise in the winter months.